 Designing for Zen

-To say that these are stressful times would be an understatement.
-Regardless of your prospective buyer’s preferences, everyone is looking for a bit of Zen these days.
-To meet this growing need we find ourselves designing for Zen in our models: designing to create a feeling of tranquility and relaxation.
+Regardless of lifestyle or buyer profile, everyone can appreciate a little more Zen in their lives.
+To address this desire, we find ourselves designing for Zen in our models: designing to create a feeling of tranquility and relaxation.

 The primary job of a merchandiser is to evoke feelings in prospective buyers: we want them to feel comfortable enough to sit, relax, and enjoy looking around while walking your model.
 The longer the potential buyer stays in your model the more it becomes a part of their dream.
 As such, we create designs to elicit a myriad of feelings and emotions depending on your buyer’s needs and expectations; be it winter-time joy, effective home offices, or perhaps now, more than ever, a feeling of relaxation, comfort, and Zen.